Aion UT

 The Aion UT is a battery electric compact hatchback produced by Chinese automobile manufacturer GAC Aion, a subsidiary of GAC Group.
 In China, it is marketed as the Aion UT 鹦鹉龙 (Yīngwǔ lóng (psittacosaurus) or parrot dragon).

 Overview

 The Aion UT was first revealed through images released by the Ministry of Industry and Information Technology on October 31, 2024 as the AY2.
 Its official public reveal was at Auto Guangzhou in November 2024, shown alongside the Hyptec HL full-size SUV.

 The UT was designed by GAC's design studio in Milan, Italy.

+The UT is equipped with an 8.8-inch digital instrument panel and 14.6-inch central infotainment touchscreen which is compatible with Apple Carplay, Huawei HiCar, and ICCOA Carlink, and is powered by a Qualcomm Snapdragon 8155P.
+It has a rear cargo capacity of 440 L.